mlx667/BRF-Net/README.md

 > Synapse and ACDC follow predefined Train/Test protocols.
 > The remaining datasets use fixed train/validation/test splits under the same experimental setting.

+> [!IMPORTANT]
+> The experiments are conducted on publicly available datasets.
+> Due to dataset licensing and distribution policies, raw dataset files are not redistributed in this repository.
+> Please prepare the datasets according to the repository instructions and the corresponding official dataset sources.

 ---

 ## 📁 Recommended Directory Structure